fredhopper/hybris-connector/README.md

 ![](Fredhopper_logo.jpg)

-With the Fredhopper *Connector for SAP Hybris*, you can leverage the advanced on-site search, navigation, personalisation, and merchandising capabilities of Fredhopper in your hybris-based online marketplace.
+With the *Fredhopper/SAP Hybris Connector*, you can leverage the advanced on-site search, navigation, personalisation, and merchandising capabilities of Fredhopper in your hybris-based online marketplace.

 * [System Requirements](#system-requirements)
 * [Installation and Configuration](#installation-and configuration)